davkk/masters-thesis/typst/main.typ

   ],
 ) <lst:corr-macro-weig>

 As the next major step, one needs to upload correction weights histogram to the CCDB, in a form of ROOT object file.
 The O2 developer environment (`alienv`) comes with a helpful tool called `o2-ccdb-upload` that abstracts all the details from the user, and allows to easily add any ROOT file to the CCDB.
-The listing \ref{lst:ccdb-upload-cmd} contains an exemplary usage of the tool for the case of the correction weights histogram.
+The @lst:ccdb-upload-cmd contains an exemplary usage of the tool for the case of the correction weights histogram.

 #figure(
   ```bash